vpon-sdk/vpon-sdk.github.io/jp/android/android-instream.jp.md

 ---
 Before you begin to integrate Vpon In-stream Video Ad, you’ll need the following:

-1. Contact [Vpon BD] to set up your account and get your placement id.
+1. Contact [Vpon BD] to set up your account and get your License Key.
 2. Prepare your own VAST / VPAID complicant video player.
 (Strongly recommneded that your video player is integrated with [Google IMA SDK].)
 3. Contact [Vpon BD] to get an ad request URL from Vpon.